ThunderMat/Introduction-to-MCU-Programming-for-Power-Electronics-Control-Applications/README.md

 ```
 Rossi M., Toscani N., Mauri M., Castelli-Dezza F., "Introduction to Microcontroller Programming for Power Electronics Control Applications: Coding with MATLAB and Simulink" (1st ed.)
 2021, CRC Press. https://doi.org/10.1201/9781003196938
 ```
+The book has been sponsorized by Texas Instruments, Wuerth Elektronik and MathWorks.

 ## Running experiments
-Experiments (simulation and implementation) are split in root folders referring to the book chapters. m-files including parameters initialization have to be executed before simulation or code generation.
+Experiments (simulation and implementation) are split in root folders referring to the book chapters.
+The m-files including parameters initialization have to be executed before simulation or code generation.

 >Required: MATLAB 2018b or newer